Samba De rainha

 Samba Instruments Brazilian samba

-Normally made of wood and metal discs, the Chocalho is an instrument that 'jingles' giving a distinguishable sound that resonates through the Bateria.
-It emphasises the bass more than the high tones.
+Normally made of wood and metal discs, the Chocalho is a key instrument among Brazilian samba instruments, producing a 'jingle' sound that resonates through the Bateria.
+It emphasizes the bass more than the high tones, enhancing the musicality of samba.

-The Chocalho together with the Caixa gives the melody of samba.
+The Chocalho, along with the Caixa, contributes to the vibrant melody of samba.

 Find out more